testcomputer/testcomputer/README.md

 -->

 <h2 align="center">Network Security Projects</h1>
 Welcome to my repository, a playground of network security adventures that dance between the shadows of attacks and the shield of defenses.
 Here, I dive into the thrilling world of network security, concocting projects that tinker with vulnerabilities and their clever countermeasures.
-Think of it as my secret lab where I cook up schemes using Lua, C++, and Python on the trusted canvas of Linux.
+Think of it as my secret lab where I cook up schemes using Lua, C++, Ruby, and Python on the trusted canvas of Linux.
 Immersed within this comprehensive repository, each project folder serves as a treasure trove of essential components:

    - docs: Detailed documentation that captures the essence of each project.